-GUI field Description Log to Remote H ost Enable Select to allow logging to a remote host.
-Name Enter a name for the remote host.
-IP Enter the IP address of the Syslog server or FortiAnalyzer unit where the FortiVoice unit will store the logs.
-Level Select the severity level that a log message must equal or exceed in order to be recorded to this storage location.
-For information about severity levels, see "Log message severity levels" on page 245.
-Port If the remote host is a FortiAnalyzer unit, enter 514; if the remote host is a Syslog server, enter the UDP port number on which the Syslog server listens for connections (by default, UDP 514).

-Facility Select the facility identifier that the FortiVoice unit will use to identify itself when sending log messages.
+Description Select to allow logging to a remote host.
+Enter a name for the remote host.
+Enter the IP address of the Syslog server or FortiAnalyzer unit where the FortiVoice unit will store the logs.
+If the remote host is a FortiAnalyzer unit, enter 514; if the remote host is a Syslog server, enter the UDP port number on which the Syslog server listens for connections (by default, UDP 514).
+Select the severity level that a log message must equal or exceed in order to be recorded to this storage location.
+For information about severity levels, see "Log message severity levels" on page 269.
+Select the facility identifier that the FortiVoice unit will use to identify itself when sending log messages.
 To easily identify log messages from the FortiVoice unit when they are stored on a remote logging server, enter a unique facility identifier, and verify that no other network devices use the same facility identifier.
-CVS format Enable this option if you want to send log messages in comma-separated value (CSV) format.
+Enable this option if you want to send log messages in comma-separated value (CSV) format.
 Do not enable this option if the remote host is a FortiAnalyzer unit.
 FortiAnalyzer units do not support CSV-formatted log messages.
-Logging Policy Configuration Click the arrow to review the options and enable the types of logs you want to record to this storage location.
-For details, see "Choosing which events to log" on page 247.
+Click the arrow to review the options and enable the types of logs you want to record to this storage location.
+For details, see "Choosing which events to log" on page 271.

 - 3. Click Create. - 4.
 If the remote host is a FortiAnalyzer unit, confirm with the FortiAnalyzer administrator that the FortiVoice unit was added to the FortiAnalyzer unit's device list, allocated sufficient disk space quota, and assigned permission to transmit logs to the FortiAnalyzer unit.
-For details, see the FortiAnalyzer Administration Guide. - 5.
-To verify logging connectivity, from the FortiVoice unit, trigger a log message that matches the types and severity levels that you have chosen to store on the remote host.
+For details, see the FortiAnalyzer Administration Guide.

+5. To verify logging connectivity, from the FortiVoice unit, trigger a log message that matches the types and severity levels that you have chosen to store on the remote host.
 Then, on the remote host, confirm that it has received that log message.